macosgrove/toy-robot/README.md

 Here are some ideas for additional commands:

-- MAP - show a map of the table top
 - MAP_ON - always show the map after each command
 - MAP_OFF - stop showing the map after each command
 - OBSTACLE x,y - place an obstacle (coffee cup, vase of flowers) at a location on the table